-Providing ample insulation and buoyancy without making your suit to bulky is delicate balance.
-We’ve used thicker neoprene on the back and bum to increase buoyancy, which promotes a more efficient swimming position and helps your legs to keep going on longer swims.
+We’ve used thicker 3mm neoprene on the back and bum to increase buoyancy.
+This promotes a more efficient swimming position and helps your legs to keep going on longer swims.
 We’ve used thinner neoprene under the arms, shoulders, and across the chest for flexibility, giving you the freedom of movement you need for long powerful strokes.

 Glideskin neoprene makes up most of Silvertip’s outer.
 This gives it excellent dirt and water repellence and reduces drag through water so that you move more efficiently.
 Glideskin also reduces heat conduction from the body, making it warmer than standard neoprene.
 The lower leg is a high abrasion area, so we’ve used nylon-faced neoprene around the calf and shin for added durability.